Harinagar, Bihar: Transport

 Harinagar is connected by road as well as by railway.
-The rail is active now.
 Anyone can reach the village by bike, car, buses or rail via Darbhanga Junction.
 There are two popular places near the village; one is Ber Chock and another is Supaul Bazar.
 From these two places, anyone can get a vehicle to reach the village.
 However, these facilities are only available up to 6:00 PM local time.

 Festivals

-The villagers celebrate almost all Hindu festivals like Holi, Diwali or Deepawali, Kali Puja (worship), Chhath Puja, Maha Shivratri, and Basant Panchami.
+The villagers celebrate almost all Hindu festivals like Holi, Diwali/Deepawali, Kali Puja (worship), Chhath Puja, Maha Shivratri, and Basant Panchami.
 Among all the festivals, Judi-Sheetal is the most famous one in Harinagar.
-This festival celebrated in two part's of village in Dharsiyam Loard shiva and mother parvati married celebrated same time Loak niritya and local dance programme in Lakshmipur (popularly - Puwari Tola).
-It is celebrated on 14 / 15 April each year.
+It is celebrated on 14 or 15 April each year.

 Temples

-Harinagar contains One Shiv Temple [Namely KISHORI NATH] Which was Very Old on BABA Pound; two Hanumaan temples, a Kali temple, a Radha Krishna Campus and three Deehbaar Palaces.
+Harinagar contains One Shiv Temple, two Hanuman temples, a Kali temple, a Radha Krishna Campus and three Deehbaar Palaces.

 It is notable that the whole population of Harinagar is of Hindu belief.
 No people with other religious beliefs reside there.
 Most of them are Bhaman by caste.

 Economy of village

-The economy of the village is largely dependent on agriculture and pastoral work, as the villagers do not have any other option to work with industry and the like.
+The economy of the village is largely dependent on agriculture and pastoral work, as the villagers do not have any other option to work with industry.
 The villagers go out of the village in the quest of jobs in big cities where they work in industries and drive auto-rickshaws.
 The educated people work as teachers, doctors, supervisors, team-leaders, and engineers.

 Challenges before the villagers

 The villagers are facing many challenges to fulfill the needs of their family.
 Employment problems are the biggest issue.

 Struggling for quality education is the most important obstacle which hinders the development of the village.
 It is a big misfortune of the village that in spite of having so many educational institutions, the villagers still have to struggle for quality education.
 The teachers in these schools are less qualified as their degrees say.
 If one or two of them are qualified, they have been given extra educational duties to attain.
 In spite of all these difficulties, a significant change has occurred in the education system of the village.
 The majority of the students go for higher education, showing victory in several fields of study.

 The position of women in the village is deteriorating, as Pardah systems are still prevalent, and they are not allowed to get higher education.
-In the last few years a significant check has been seen, but the condition of women are still to go long.
+In the last few years a significant check has been seen, but the treatment of women still has far to go.